Kike Sola

-Enrique "Kike" Sola Clemente (/es/; born 25 February 1986) is a Spanish retired footballer who played as a striker.
+Enrique "Kike" Sola Clemente (/es/; born 25 February 1986) is a Spanish former professional footballer who played as a striker.

-In a 13-year professional career, he amassed La Liga totals of 106 matches and 22 goals over nine seasons, representing Osasuna and Athletic Bilbao in the competition.
+In a 12-year senior career, he amassed La Liga totals of 106 matches and 22 goals over nine seasons, representing Osasuna and Athletic Bilbao in the competition.

 Club career

 Osasuna

 Sola was born in Cascante, Navarre.
 A product of CA Osasuna's youth system, he made his first-team and La Liga debut on 9 June 2007, coming on as a second-half substitute in a 5–0 away win against Real Betis and scoring twice.

-On 16 July 2009, after having appeared rarely in the previous two seasons (also struggling with injuries and loss of form), Sola moved to Segunda División's CD Numancia on a season-long loan, as part of a deal that saw Carlos Aranda move in the opposite direction, permanently.
+On 16 July 2009, having appeared rarely in the previous two seasons (also struggling with injuries and loss of form), Sola moved to Segunda División's CD Numancia on a season-long loan, as part of a deal that saw Carlos Aranda move in the opposite direction, permanently.
 On 18 January of the following year, after a negative experience – even when healthy, he did not make the list of 18 on several occasions – he terminated his contract with the Soria club and moved abroad, joining Levadiakos F.C. from Greece until June.

-For the 2010–11 campaign, Sola was initially only fourth-choice behind Aranda, Walter Pandiani and newly signed Dejan Lekić, only starting to receive significant playing time after injuries to the first two.
+For the 2010–11 campaign, Sola was initially only fourth-choice behind Aranda, Walter Pandiani and newly signed Dejan Lekić, only starting to receive significant playing time when the first two teammates were sidelined with injuries.
 On 13 March 2011, in one of his first starts, he netted in a 3–1 home victory over Racing de Santander, and added another the following matchday, scoring from a backheel in a 4–0 defeat of Hércules CF.

 Osasuna eventually escaped relegation, and Sola finished as the team's top scorer even though he featured in less than half of the matches.
-On 11 May 2011 he helped with a brace to a 3–2 home win over Sevilla FC, after his side trailed 2–0 at half-time.
+On 11 May 2011, he helped with a brace to a 3–2 home win over Sevilla FC after his side trailed 2–0 at half-time.

 Sola only played seven scoreless games in 2011–12, being troubled by tendinitis problems for several months and eventually undergoing surgery in early March 2012, being sidelined until June.
-On 25 February 2013, the day of his 27th birthday, he played just 20 minutes after coming from the bench away against Levante UD, but netted the second goal in an eventual 2–0 victory for his seventh of the season.
+On 25 February 2013, the day of his 27th birthday, he played just 20 minutes off the bench away against Levante UD, but netted the second goal in an eventual 2–0 victory for his seventh of the season.

 On 31 March 2013, Sola helped with a brace as Osasuna came from behind to win 3–1 over Real Valladolid at the Estadio José Zorrilla.